DracoRX16/firstgenesis/README.md

 ## What's next for FirstGenesis

-I would like to include new features like User Authentication, College Search, Opportunity Search, Discussion Board and Improved design in the future.
+I would like to include new features like User Authentication, College Search, Opportunity Search, Discussion Board and Improved UI in the future.